joan-morera/SpeciesNet-Improved/README.md

 pip install "tensorflow[and-cuda]==2.15.1" --force-reinstall
 ```

 This is forcing a CPU-only installation of PyTorch in that environment (which is OK, we won't be using PyTorch in this environment), then forcing a GPU installation of TensorFlow.
-After this, you should be able to "[run each component separately](running-each-component-separately)", just be sure to activate the the "speciesnet" environment before running the detector, and the "speciesnet-tf" environment before running the classifier.
+After this, you should be able to "[run each component separately](running-each-component-separately)", just be sure to activate the "speciesnet" environment before running the detector, and the "speciesnet-tf" environment before running the classifier.

 If this approach isn't working as advertised, [let us know](mailto:cameratraps@google.com).